idimitriadis0/TranslateOnLinux/docs/index.md

 ## Memsource Editor for Desktop

-Memsource is an easy and simple online CAT tool, which also offers a desktop editor (compatible with Linux), hence its inclusion in this section.
+Memsource is an easy and simple online CAT tool, which also offers a desktop editor (compatible with Linux and written in Qt), hence its inclusion in this section.
 It provides a complete translation environment that allows you to set up your own workflow, and share projects with your vendors.

 Among other things, it offers an extensive file format support, with interesting file filter options and features a thorough support website.
 It also sports a useful document preview feature and can handle large remote TMs and termbases as well.
-It is used by some agencies who offer project-based licenses.
+It is used by some agencies who offer project-based licenses as it allows for remote management and distribution of translation jobs, keeping track of translators' progress in real time.
 The web version is reportedly quite slower than the desktop version.
+There is a port for Android and iOS.

 Online/Offline tool
-**Platforms:** GNU/Linux, Windows, macOS.
+**Platforms:** GNU/Linux, Windows, macOS, Android, iOS.
 **Supported formats:** [file formats](https://help.memsource.com/hc/en-us/articles/360000446911-Supported-File-Formats).
 **Support and manual:** [Support](https://help.memsource.com/hc/en-us), [Memsource Editor for Desktop and for Web documentation](https://help.memsource.com/hc/en-us/categories/115000351051-Translating).
 **License:** Closed source.